Tense, stressed, anxious?!

 Do you have chronic neck pain?

-Benefits of deep breathing and relaxing your tension in your mouth:
+Benefits of deep breathing and relaxing tension in your mouth:

-• help regulate your intra-abdominal pressure which will especially aid in core and pelvic floor recovery post-pregnancy
+• Regulates intra-abdominal pressure, supporting core and pelvic floor recovery post-pregnancy.

-•help prevent Diastasis Recti, back pain, prolapse and hernias.
+• Helps prevent Diastasis Recti, back pain, prolapse, and hernias.

 Comments